-Sit tight, this is a long one but there is lots to chew on here.
+Sit tight, this is a long one but worth it!
 For help with the acronyms, see the MANA glossary of terms here.

-Erin: You have spoken out publicly against the proposed name change of the ACNM.
-Yet you have worked as both a CPM and CNM, and have previously spoken out for unification of the profession.
-Why would you be opposed to this move?
+Erin: You have spoken out publicly against the proposed name change of the ACNM, yet you have practiced both as a CNM and CPM/LM and are outspoken about unification of the profession.
+Why do you oppose the name change?

 Hilary: I would only support this name change if the ACNM concurrently commits the organization to working in partnership with MANA, NARM and MEAC to create one unified midwifery profession in the US.
 Without this commitment, calling CNMs “midwives” will increase their potential for working in opposition to direct-entry midwives who are striving on the political front to have CPMs included in national health reform initiatives, and of their being at odds with legislative efforts in states where the CPM has not yet been recognized.
 If the ACNM is going to rename itself the American College of Midwives, is it going to wield this moniker for the betterment of ALL midwives, or is the organization going to promote only its own brand of midwifery?
 As a corollary, is it going to change the title of all its members to CM – Certified Midwife?